AAVSO Visual Observing Manual

-A handbook designed for the beginning CCD Observer.
+A handbook designed for the beginning CCD and CMOS camera observers.

-Introduction to: AAVSO and How to Make a Visual Estimate
+Introduction to AAVSO and How to Make a Visual Estimate (.ppt version)

 This Powerpoint presentation by Chuck Pullen (also known as the "Telescope Simulator") gives a good introduction to the AAVSO and variable star observing and also lets you test your skills at making magnitude estimates.

-Thanks to the translation skills of volunteers, there is also a Spanish version available (by Jaime Garcia):
+Thanks to the translation skills of volunteers, there is also a Spanish version of this presentation available (by Jaime Garcia):

 and a Chinese version (by Tao Fan-Lin):